Sustainability assessment using multimodal AI agents: Estimating EI from Domain-Specific Textual Features

 We evaluate our estimator against publicly reported carbon footprints from these companies.
 Our model was trained on a dataset of Asus products, and we held out 20\% for testing and employed 5-fold cross-validation.
-As shown in Fig.~\ref{fig:main_3}c-e, when tested on a subset of products from the same company, the model achieved an overall MAPE of 12.28\%.
-Performance by category is consistently within 10-20\%, with MAPEs of 10.41\%, 19.77\%, 11.06\% for desktops, displays, and laptops, respectively.
+As shown in Fig.~3c-e, when tested on a subset of products from the same company, the model achieved an overall MAPE of 12.28\%.
+Performance by category is within 10-20\%, with MAPEs of 10.41\%, 19.77\%, 11.06\% for desktops, displays, and laptops, respectively.
 These results outperform the error margins reported in the official full LCA reports of technology companies, which typically range from 19\%~\cite{dell_inc_understanding_2023}.
 Notably, all company-reported values fall within the model's 95\% confidence interval.
+Our weighted k-NN also demonstrates the efficiency on the training set size, which is important for the LCA domain where expert-validated data is limited.
+We evaluated its performance scaling for varying training dataset sizes.
+We randomly construct training datasets of sizes 5, 10, 20, 40, 80, and 120 using the Asus laptop data.
+As shown in Fig.~3f, model performance, measured in MAPE, improves as the training dataset size increases and converges at 80 samples.
+Despite differences in LCA modeling methodologies across companies, our weighted k-NN generalizes well beyond its training distribution.
+When applied to Dell products using a model trained exclusively on Asus data, the estimator achieves a PCF MAPE of 16.54\% after distributional calibration (Fig.~3g-j), comparable to within-company performance.
+This suggests that existing PCF data within an industry can provide informative distributional bounds to rapidly estimate the carbon footprint of products from unseen manufacturers.

 We further compared our model against GPT-4o~\cite{openai_gpt-4_2023} and three widely adopted ML regressions.
-Our model demonstrated superior performance across the board, ranking first in five of the six conditions and second-best in the remaining one (Extended Data Table~\ref{tab:text_model_performance}).
+Our model demonstrated superior performance across the board, ranking first in five of the six conditions and second-best in the remaining one (Supplementary Table~3).
 Another key advantage of our method is that, compared to ML models, it does not require retraining to integrate new data.
-This is well suited for our application, which has continuous updates of training data.
+This is well-suited for LCA, as it has continuous updates of training data.

-Our kNN weighted Gaussian also demonstrates the efficiency on the training set size, which is important for the LCA domain where expert-validated data is limited.
-We evaluated its performance scaling for varying training dataset sizes.
-We randomly construct training datasets of sizes 5, 10, 20, 40, 80, and 120 using the Asus laptop data.
-As shown in Fig.~\ref{fig:main_3}f, model performance, measured in MAPE, improves as the training dataset size increases and converges when the training size reaches 80 samples.